PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Audit remaining repeated post-lowering sequences for exact structural identity before extracting another ordered helper.
-Do not merge variant sequences or share pass state across a raw ModelIR mutation, shape reconciliation, topological sort, condition, or fallback-IR boundary.
+2. Use the indexed convergence boundary as the next entry point for reducing redundant post-lowering graph scans.
+Share an index only when every structural mutation updates it differentially; retain the compatibility fallback for standalone callers and do not cross a fallback-IR boundary.
 3. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.